etclabscore/discv4-dns-lists/README.md

-This repository is a downstream fork of [ethereum/discv4-dns-list](https://github.com/ethereum/discv4-dns-lists) which includes DNS discovery information for ETC networks.
+This repository is a downstream fork of [ethereum/discv4-dns-list](https://github.com/ethereum/discv4-dns-lists) that includes DNS discovery information for ETC networks.
 The content of this repository and the associated live DNS ENR records are updated by a scheduled Github Action configured [here](./.github/workflows/crawl.yml), and with output visible under [the Actions tab](https://github.com/etclabscore/discv4-dns-lists/actions).